AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

 ## Understanding Cloud Manager {#understanding-cloud-manager}

-Cloud Manager enables organizations to self-manage Adobe Experience Manager (AEM) in the cloud.
+Cloud Manager enables organizations to self-manage AEM in the cloud.
 It includes a continuous integration and continuous delivery (CI/CD) framework that lets IT teams and implementation partners expedite the delivery of customizations or updates without compromising performance or security.

 For the front-end developer, it is the gateway to: